MSc Sport and Exercise Psychology

 How do I apply?

-Applications for 2021 to the MSc Sport and Exercise Psychology course are open through our online application system.
+Applications for the MSc Sport and Exercise Psychology course will reopen late November 2021.
+Applications are made through our online application system.
 You will need to provide your educational history, a personal statement and a satisfactory reference.
-The deadline for receipt of applications is late August 2021.

 For general questions on MSc Sport and Exercise Psychology entry requirements or to register your interest in the course please use the contact form below.